dadlian/league-fees/README.md

 npm install
 ```

-### Testing
+### Development

+While developing you can view changes to your MPA in real-time via any browser of
-To see if you have correctly installed the React MPA Starter run the following
+your choice.
+To run the project locally via the Webpack test server, run the following
-from your command prompt
+from your command prompt:

 ```
 npm run serve